-- 1. (i) (a) Rajvir

-- (ii) (b) boiled water before drinking

-- (iii) (a) discovery of tea leaves

-- (iv) (b) delicious

-- (v) (d) both (a) and (b)

-- 2. Pranjol and Rajvir were classmates at a school in Delhi.
-Pranjol's father is the manager of a tea plantation in upper Assam and Pranjol has invited Rajvir to visit his home during the summer vacation.

-- 3. The legend from India is that a buddhist ascetic named Bodhidharma cut off his eyelids to prevent himself from falling asleep during meditation.
-Ten tea plants grew from the eyelids.
-The leaves of these plants provide remedy for sleep when put in hot water and drunk.

-- 4. Visiting a tea estate in Assam excited Rajvir as he was visiting for the first time.
+- 1. (i) (a) Rajvir - (ii) (b) boiled water before drinking - (iii) discovery of tea leaves - (iv) delicious - 2.
+Visiting a tea estate in Assam excited Rajvir as he was visiting for the first time.
 He had never seen vast stretches of tea bushes growing in orderly rows against the backdrop of tall, sturdy shade-trees, which were a part of the densely wooded hills.
 While Rajvir found the view to be splendid, Pranjol did not share his friend, Rajvir's excitement.
-Pranjol was born and brought up on a tea estate and was already familiar with the surroundings.

-- 5. Rajvir narrates the legend of the Chinese Emperor who accidently discovered tea.
+Pranjol was born and brought up on a tea estate and was already familiar with the surroundings. - 3.
+Pranjol and Rajvir were classmates at a school in Delhi.
+Pranjol's father is the manager of a tea plantation in upper Assam and Pranjol has invited Rajvir to visit his home during the summer vacation. - 4.
+The legend from India is in which a buddhist ascetic named Bodhidharma cut off his eyelids to prevent himself from falling asleep during meditation.
+Ten teas plants grew from the eyelids.
+The leaves of these plants provides remedy for sleep when put in hot water and drunk. - 5.
+Rajvir narrates the legend of the Chinese Emperor who accidently discovered tea.
 Some of the leaves from twigs burning under his pot of boiling water fell into it and brought a unique and delicious flavour to the water.
 Those leaves were said to be tea leaves.